Ford Landau (Australia)

-The high levels of standard equipment fitted to the Landau meant that only two items were offered as optional equipment: a cassette deck and full leather interior trim.
+The high levels of standard equipment fitted to the Landau meant that only two items were offered as optional equipment: a cassette deck, and full leather interior trim.
 This factor, combined with the performance orientated mechanical specifications of the Landau meant that it never had a direct rival in the Australian marketplace.
 Plans to update the original P5 series Landau with the frontal styling of the forthcoming P6 series LTD resulted in the building of a P6 Landau design study, but the facelifted model was not put into production.
-The Landau was discontinued when the new LTD was released in 1976, after a total production run of 1385 vehicles.
+The Landau was discontinued when the new LTD was released in 1976, after a total production run of 1385 vehicles, although correspondence obtained from Ford Australia in 2018 indicated there had been a total 1402 built.

 The relationship between the Landau and the Falcon hardtop can be compared to that of the Ford’s American luxury marque Mercury’s Cougar, a luxury variant of the Mustang.